HarderThenHarder/DeepReinforcementLearningDocuments/DRL_Documentation.md

 The A3C method is the most popular model which combines policy-based method and value-based method, the structure is shown as below.
 To learn A3C model, we need to know the concepts of `policy-based` and `value-based`.

 <div align=center><img src="assets/A3C.png"></div>

-### Policy-based Approch - Learn an Actor (Policy Gradient Method)
+### Policy-based Approach - Learn an Actor (Policy Gradient Method)
-This approch try to learn a policy(also called actor).
+This approach try to learn a policy(also called actor).
 It accepts the observation as input, and output an action.
 The policy(actor) can be any model.
-If you use an Neural Network to as your actor, then you are doing Deep Reinforcemnet Learning.
+If you use an Neural Network to as your actor, then you are doing Deep Reinforcement Learning.

 $$Input(Observation) \rightarrow Actor/Policy \rightarrow Output(Action)$$

-There are **three steps** to build DRL:<br>
+There are **three steps** to build DRL:
 ##### 1. Decide Function of Actor Model (NN? ...)

 Here we use the NN as our Actor, so:
 * The Input of this NN is the observation of machine represented as Vector or Matrix.
 (Ex: Image Pixels to Matrix)
 * The Output of this NN is Action `Probability`.
-The most important point is that we shouldn't always choose the action which has the highest probability, it should be a stochastic decisions according to the probability distrubution.
+The most important point is that we shouldn't always choose the action which has the highest probability, it should be a stochastic decisions according to the probability distribution.
-* The Advantage of NN to Q-table is: we can't enumerate all observations (such as we can't list all pixels' combinations of a game) in some complex scenes, then we can use Neural Network to promise that we can always obtain an output even if this observation didn't apprear in the previous train set.
+* The Advantage of NN to Q-table is: we can't enumerate all observations (such as we can't list all pixels' combinations of a game) in some complex scenes, then we can use Neural Network to promise that we can always obtain an output even if this observation didn't appear in the previous train set.

 <div align=center><img src="assets/NN_ACtor.png"></div>
 ##### 2. Decide Goodness of this Function
 Since we use the Neural Network as our function model, we need to decide what is the goodness of this model (a standard to judge the performance of current model).
 We use $\overline{R(\theta)}$ to express this standard, which $\theta$ is the parameters of current model.